-Upon completion of the M.A. in Christian Studies degree the graduate should be able to:
+Upon completion of the M.A. in Christian Studies degree the graduate should be able to

-- 1. Begin the life-long process of developing: - a.
-A foundational perspective on their unique gifts and weaknesses; - b.
-A reading of the biblical text in a manner relevant to the human condition. - 2.
-To "read" the human soul for the purpose of healing and soul care. - 3.
-Understand the impact of an informed theological and psychological perspective as a vital function of Christian community. - 4.
-To become relevant within contemporary culture and learn the importance of God-atwork in the culture.
+- Begin the life-long process of developing: - A foundational perspective on their unique gifts and weaknesses; - A reading of the biblical text in a manner relevant to the human condition. - Read the human soul for the purpose of healing and soul care. - Understand the impact of an informed theological and psychological perspective as a vital function of Christian community. - Become relevant within contemporary culture and learn the importance of God-at-work in the culture.